osterbergmarcus/osterbergmarcus.github.io/_posts/2015-12-16-vuejsTodoApp.markdown

 <br/>
 <br/>
-This was my first Vuejs experience and I'm already planing to use Vuejs for future projects.
-Very enjoyable framework.
+This was my first Vuejs experience and I'm already planing to use Vuejs for future projects and so should you.
+Very enjoyable framework!

-Feel free to improve this app by requesting issues or pull requests on <a href="https://github.com/osterbergmarcus/todo-app" target="_new">Github</a>
+Feel free to improve this app by requesting issues or pull requests on <a href="https://github.com/osterbergmarcus/vuejs-todo-app" target="_new">Github</a>
 <br/>
 <br/>
 Enjoy your code.